bpampel/zettel/content/population_dynamics_21-08-31.md

   They only use a somewhat different approach to the "cloning" idea though:\
   1: uniformly select a random particle to clone and do a MCMC step with the new particle
   2: select another one to delete according to weights depending on how likely it is that the next MCMC step will go to the position of any other particle.
-  Basically: clone random particles, delete particles close to other particles.
+  Basically: clone random particle, delete particle close to other particles.
 Note that this does not require a KDE but just the MCMC probabilities.

 ### stuff that is not really related